JenuelDev/BroJenuelPortfolio/README.md

 ## Hi! ✋ I'm Jenuel Oras Ganawed
 `PortFolio Version 2`  `Misterj936`

 Hi!
 I have created a new Portfolio.
-I havent looking for designs for my portfolio,
+I haven been looking for designs for my portfolio,
 and then this design by [Britanny Chiang](http://mr-branding.blogspot.com/2019/09/website-inspiration-brittany-chiang.html) got my attention.
 And so I created and rebuilt
 her design from scratch but I tweeked it a little bit.